Back

 What Factors Affect The Cost of Animation?

-As a buyer looking to get a new animated video production or explainer video for your company, when browsing online you can see such a variety of animation costs, from £150 (uh oh!) to £20,000+ (eek!)
+As a buyer looking to get a new animated video production or explainer video for your company, when browsing online you can see such a variety of animation costs, from £150 to £30,000

-Here are a few reasons why the price of animated video can range so much, and how to make an informed choice when it comes to specifying the work.
+Here are a few reasons why the price of animated video can vary so much and how to make an informed choice when it comes to specifying the work.

 The length of video matters

-A longer animation means more work.
-For example, A two-minute video literally has twice as many scenes as one minute video, and they need creating and then animating.
+A longer animation means more work in both design and animation, as there are few economies of scale.
+For example, a two-minute video has twice as many scenes as a one-minute video, and they need to be created and animated.

-There are not that many economies of scale, as the work, is usually bespoke to each project.
-Sometimes if you have a video series, some savings can be made through the series by creating assets that can be shared, but within one video, and your first video perhaps, no sorry.
+As the work, is usually bespoke to each project and sentence each scene is thought about seperately.
+Sometimes, if you have a video series, some savings can be made through the series by creating assets that can be shared, for example characters that are used across a series or drawings of UIs.

-Being concise with your words in the script is integral to making sure you don’t waste money here.
-We estimate a 1 min script is around 130 words, so it’s often less than you think.
-If you can say your message in 90s, rather than 2 minutes or more, you save money and time.
-Here is an example of a 2.5-minute storyboard video, hopefully, it shows just how much work goes into each scene.
+Being concise with your words in the script is integral to ensuring you don’t waste money here.
+We usually estimate a 1 min script is around 130 words, so it’s often less words than you think.
+You save money and time if you can say your message in 90 seconds rather than 2 minutes or more.
+Here is an example of a 2.5-minute storyboard video; hopefully, it shows just how much work goes into each scene.
+We’d also usually recommend to keep the video shorter as well, as it’s more likely to be viewed to the end.`

 A long storyboard for animated video production